From the perspective of Educate the Whole Child,

 - standardization, excessive testing, and narrowing the focus of education to measurable intellectual performance are insufficient because they leave out too much of what it means to be a complete, spirited, fulfilled human being.

 We know from sad experience that No Child Left Behind and subsequent top-down government mandates have disempowered teachers and driven creative ones from the profession, which in turn can leave students bored and alienated.
-Recent books by Diane Ravitch, Yong Zhao, Sir Ken Robinson, and others document this.
+Important books by Richard Louv, Yong Zhao, Sir Ken Robinson, and others document this.
 And see Resources page.

 But what does work?

 Brain science tells us that the more faculties, the more parts of the child’s brain we can engage, the more likely material will be retained and truly internalized.
-Recent writing by developmental cognitive neuroscientist Adele Diamond and by neurophysiologist Carla Hannaford (Smart Moves: Why Learning Is Not All in Your Head) explain why this is so, as does the work of Linda Lantieri, Director of the Inner Resilience Program, and others who write about social and emotional intelligence.
+Work by developmental cognitive neuroscientist Adele Diamond and by neurophysiologist Carla Hannaford explains why this is so, as does the work of Linda Lantieri, when she headed the Inner Resilience Program, and others who write about social and emotional intelligence.
 Thinking about learning holistically is not new.
 It goes back at least as far as Socrates.
 Some of its most articulate modern exponents have been Alfred North Whitehead, Parker Palmer, Deborah Meier, and Douglas Sloan.
 See Resources.
 Many approaches, with varying emphases, provide a range of options, but they have in common a vision of the child as a window opening upon almost infinite possibilities.

 Place-Based and Project-Based Learning